The heart wants what it wants, and sometimes, this can be in contrast to your positional preference.

 Take Tony, 25, and John, 28, for example.
 Both knew they were bottoms entering the relationship, but it wasn’t until their first vacation that they discussed, in order to make things work, each would have to top on occasion.

-“I found out quickly that I definitely didn’t like topping; it wasn’t enjoyable for me,” Tony shares.
+“I found out quickly that I definitely didn’t like topping and it wasn’t enjoyable for me,” Tony shares.
 “It took me too long to get anywhere and I prefer to be submissive.
 It was just too much work.”

 Fortunately, John really took to it and enjoys topping – for the most part, to keep Tony happy.
 “It’s very rare that he asks me to top; maybe once a year, if that,” Tony says.
 “I am very appreciative that he is happy topping and we have a great sex life.”